-The Audit Committee's policy is to pre-approve all audit services to be provided by the Company's independent registered public accounting firm.
+The Audit Committee's policy is to pre-approve all audit services to be provided by the Company's independent registered public accounting firm or other firms, and all non-audit services to be provided by the Company's independent registered public accounting firm.
 These services may include audit services, audit-related services, tax services and other services.
 Pre-approval is generally provided for up to one year and any pre-approval is detailed as to the particular service or category of services and is generally subject to a specific budget.
 The Company's independent registered public accounting firm and management are required to periodically report to the Audit Committee regarding the extent of services provided by the independent registered public accounting firm in accordance with this pre-approval, and the fees for the services performed to date.
 The Audit Committee may also pre-approve particular services on a case-by-case basis.
 During Fiscal 2019 and Fiscal 2018, all services rendered by BDO USA, LLP to the Company were pre-approved by the Audit Committee.